ton-community/ton-docs/docs/contribute/sample-tutorial.md

 - Please do not use "Body of the Tutorial" as a heading, use your own heading that is relevant to the material.
   - "Getting started" is acceptable if you can't think of anything else 😉
 - Add any text content necessary to guide readers through your tutorial, and ***remember to proofread your content*** for spelling and grammar before you submit your tutorial.
-  - [Grammarly](http://grammarly.com) is a good free program that help you to avoid grammar problems.
+  - [Grammarly](http://grammarly.com) is a good free program that can help you to avoid grammar mistakes.

 ### Key points

 - Do not use "Body of the Tutorial" as a heading!
-- **Keep all sub-headings at H3,** don't go into H4 or lower**:**
+- **Keep all subheadings at H3,** don't go for H4 or any lower**:**
     - In Markdown syntax, two hashmarks are used for H2 headings: ##
     - Three hashmarks are used for H3 headings: ###
 - Add only necessary comments in code blocks. ***Do not*** add # style comments to terminal input code blocks.
 - Add all relevant code blocks:
-    - Markdown syntax for code blocks is three backticks at the beginning and the end of the code block.
-Also make sure that all code blocks have a newline before and after the backticks. *For example*:
+    - Markdown syntax for code blocks consists of three backticks at the beginning and the end of the code block.
+Also, make sure that there is a newline before and after the backticks in all code blocks. *For example*:
         -
         \```js
         const testVariable = 'some string';
         someFunctionCall();
         \```

-    - ALL code blocks ***must*** have a syntax highlighting type, use ```text if you are not sure.
+    - ALL code blocks ***must*** have a syntax highlighting type.
+Use ```text if you are not sure.
     - \```text must be used for terminal output, terminal commands and plaintext.
     - \```javascript *or* ```js can be used for any JavaScript code.
     - \```typescript or ```ts can be used for any TypeScript code.
     - \```jsx is for ReactJS code.
     - \```cpp is for Func code.
     - Use \```graphql when highlighting GraphQL syntax.
-    - Use \```json when highlighting valid JSON (for invalid JSON examples, use \```text instead).
+    - Use \```json when highlighting valid JSON.
+(For invalid JSON examples use \```text instead.)
-    - \```bash should *only* be used for code blocks where you need to have # style comments.
+    - \```bash should *only* be used in code blocks where you need to have # style comments.
 This must be done carefully because in many situations the # character will render as a markdown heading.
-If this happens it will usually impact the Table of Contents.
+Typically, the Table of Contents will be affected if this occurs.
-- Do not use `pre-formatted text` for emphasis - only use **bold** or *italic* text for emphasis.
+- Do not use `pre-formatted text` for emphasis; use only **bold** or *italic* text for emphasis.
-- Add Images or code blocks to reflect expected terminal output.
+- Add Images or code blocks to reflect the expected terminal output.

-- Take an error-driven approach when writing your tutorial: Add common errors and steps to troubleshoot the errors, *for example:*
+- Take an error-driven approach when writing your tutorial.
+Add common errors and troubleshooting steps, *for example:*

 > **Not able to connect to the Testnet, getting an error on executing
 > `node deploy:testnet` command.**